For foreign investors

 Settled

 In practice: You buy VCB on Monday morning.
-You cannot sell those specific shares until Wednesday.
-Your Wednesday sell creates new cash available on Friday.
-Plan your liquidity window accordingly.
+The VSD settlement batch runs Wednesday afternoon — so you cannot sell those shares until Wednesday's afternoon session (13:00 ICT onwards).
+Trying to sell Wednesday morning will be rejected.
+Your Wednesday afternoon sell creates cash available Friday afternoon.

 ±7 / 10 / 15%